FLSA Frequently Asked Questions

 What is the Fair Labor Standards Act (FLSA)?

-The Fair Labor Standards Act (FLSA) is the United States' federal wage and hour law, administered by the U.S. Department of Labor (DOL).
-Among other things, it establishes the minimum wage and overtime pay for employees in both the private as well as the public sector.
+The Fair Labor Standards Act (FLSA) is the United State's federal wage and hour law, administered by the U.S. Department of Labor (DOL).
+Among other things, it establishes the minimum wage and overtime pay for employees in both the private and public sector.

 This federal act requires the payment of overtime to employees who are considered "non-exempt" and specifies how "exempt" employees must be paid and treated in order to retain their exemption status.